Parthiban Karuppiah

 Parthiban s/o Karuppiah (Tamil: கே. பார்திபன்) is a Malaysian politician of Indian (specifically Tamil) descent, or known as K. Parthiban.
 He is a member of the Malaysian Indian Congress (MIC), a component party of the ruling Barisan Nasional (BN) coalition, and has been the party's Tanjung Karang division secretary since 2002.
-In 2003, he was appointed as a special officer to the incumbent Tanjung Karang MP, Datuk Noh Omar.
+In 2003, he was appointed as a special officer to the former Tanjung Karang MP, Datuk Noh Omar.

 Early life

 Parthiban was born in Ladang Raja Musa, Kuala Selangor district, Selangor.
 He attended the Seri Kota Teachers' Training College in Kuala Lumpur before enrolling in the University of Malaya, from where he graduated with a Bachelor of Science (B.Sc.) degree and later a Master of Education (M.Ed.) in Education Management.

 Parthiban was as a teacher from 1994 to 2006 at various schools in Tanjung Karang and Kuala Selangor prior to entering politics.